lbain/lucybain/source/blog/2014/10-10-function-prototype-bind.md

 __Warning__

 So for one shining second I thought I'd solved a lot of my JS headaches.
 I could just always bind `this` and all my context troubles would be so far away.
 Unfortunately that’s not the case.
-There are times that you want access to the "inner" context (`setTimeout` in our example).
+There are times that you want access to the “inner” context (`setTimeout` in our example).
 If you `.bind(this)` you'll lose access to the inner `this`.

 How about an example to clear this up?